Partitioning tables in SQL Data Warehouse

 One final piece consideration to factor in to the table partition decision is workload management.
 Workload management in SQL Data Warehouse is primarily the management of memory and concurrency.
 In SQL Data Warehouse, the maximum memory allocated to each distribution during query execution is governed by resource classes.
 Ideally your partitions are sized in consideration of other factors like the memory needs of building clustered columnstore indexes.
 Clustered columnstore indexes benefit greatly when they are allocated more memory.
 Therefore, you want to ensure that a partition index rebuild is not starved of memory.
 Increasing the amount of memory available to your query can be achieved by switching from the default role, smallrc, to one of the other roles such as largerc.

-Information on the allocation of memory per distribution is available by querying the resource governor dynamic management views.
-In reality, your memory grant is less than the following figures.
-However, this provides a level of guidance that you can use when sizing your partitions for data management operations.
+Information on the allocation of memory per distribution is available by querying the Resource Governor dynamic management views.
+In reality, your memory grant is less than the results of the following query.
+However, this query provides a level of guidance that you can use when sizing your partitions for data management operations.
 Try to avoid sizing your partitions beyond the memory grant provided by the extra large resource class.
-If your partitions grow beyond this figure you run the risk of memory pressure which in turn leads to less optimal compression.
+If your partitions grow beyond this figure, you run the risk of memory pressure, which in turn leads to less optimal compression.

 SELECT rp.[name]
 AS [pool_name] , rp.[max_memory_kb] AS [max_memory_kb] , rp.[max_memory_kb]/1024 AS [max_memory_mb] , rp.[max_memory_kb]/1048576 AS [mex_memory_gb] , rp.[max_memory_percent] AS [max_memory_percent] , wg.[name]
 AS [group_name] , wg.[importance]
 AS [group_importance] , wg.[request_max_memory_grant_percent] AS [request_max_memory_grant_percent] FROM sys.dm_pdw_nodes_resource_governor_workload_groups wg JOIN sys.dm_pdw_nodes_resource_governor_resource_pools rp ON wg.[pool_id] = rp.[pool_id] WHERE wg.[name] like 'SloDWGroup%' AND rp.[name] = 'SloDWPool' ;

 SQL Data Warehouse supports partition splitting, merging, and switching.
-Each of these functions is excuted using the ALTER TABLE statement.
+Each of these functions is executed using the ALTER TABLE statement.

-To switch partitions between two tables you must ensure that the partitions align on their respective boundaries and that the table definitions match.
-As check constraints are not available to enforce the range of values in a table the source table must contain the same partition boundaries as the target table.
-If this is not the case, then the partition switch will fail as the partition metadata will not be synchronized.
+To switch partitions between two tables, you must ensure that the partitions align on their respective boundaries and that the table definitions match.
+As check constraints are not available to enforce the range of values in a table, the source table must contain the same partition boundaries as the target table.
+If the partition boundaries are not then same, then the partition switch will fail as the partition metadata will not be synchronized.